 Mapping target attributes to source columns

-Mapping target attributes to source columns defines how data in the source corresponds to data in BMC Atrium CMDB and which actions to take when transferring between them.
+Mapping target attributes to source columns defines how data in the source corresponds to data in BMC CMDB and the actions to be taken while transferring data between them.
 A source key uniquely identifies a row of data.
 You must specify the attributes of the CI class and the corresponding column in the external data store that together make up the source key.
-After a data transfer, the source key is the link that matches a record in the external data store with its counterpart in BMC Atrium CMDB.
+After a data transfer, the source key is the link that matches a record in the external data store with its counterpart in BMC CMDB.

-When choosing an attribute as a source key, consider the following points:
+Consider the following points, while choosing an attribute as a source key:

 - Do not use an attribute whose value could change or could be NULL, such as the